Hunam6/funcraft-deno/README.md

-# funcraft-deno
+# funcraft-deno (WIP)
-A funcraft scraper written in Deno
+A funcraft statistics scraper for Deno